 Low growing perennials are the classic pairing, Phlox subulata, Arabis, Basket of Gold are just a few.
 Forget-me-nots and pansies create bright, colorful panoramas of bloom along with the larger flowers of tulips and daffodils.

-Another Landscape Idea
+Another Landscape Idea for your Yard

 Perennials that are slow to emerge will give the bulbs time to bloom and then cover the fading foliage.
 Hostas are ideal, but daylilies are better for sunny spots and keep the color going into summer months.

-What Sort Of Fertilizer Should I Use?
+What Sort of Fertilizer Should I Use?

 Add Long Lasting Fertilizer

 Fertilizers such as bone meal or the special formulation sold for bulbs create perennial vigor and bloom.